MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 Here is how you can instantly see your flight model edits on the fly without restarting the whole sim:

-1. Before your game turn on developer mode (Options Generatal > Developer > On).
-You will need to make sure you see the "Developer Black Menu Bar" at the top of the Window.
+1. Before your game, turn on the developer mode (Options > General > Developer > On).
+Make sure you see the "Developer Black Menu Bar" at the top of the Window.

-2. Pause the sim and do your tweak in the **flight_model.cfg** file.
+2. Pause the sim during flight and do your tweak in the **flight_model.cfg** file.

-3. Go to top Developer mode (black) menu and click "new project".
+3. Go to top Developer mode menu and click "new project".
 Press ok.

-4. Again go to top Developer mode (black) menu and select aircraft menu and click "Aircraft editor".
+4. Again go to top Developer mode menu and select aircraft menu and click "Aircraft editor".

-5. Now press select the "aircraft" menu and then press "resync".
+5. Now select the "aircraft" menu and then press "resync".

 6. Un-pause the sim.

-7. You do not need to "save" the project.
+7. You "don't need to save" the project.
 It is open anyway.
 DO NOT MOVE ANYTHING until the aircraft is fully reloaded (or you might get a crash).

 REF: https://www.avsim.com/forums/topic/585357-fs2020-modifying-flight-model-cfg-without-restarting-sim/?do=findComment&comment=4354597